qiaochen/TextClsApp/README.md

 cd data
 python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
 ```
-This will produce the database `DisasterResponse.db` (You may rename the database name as you like).
+This will produce the database `DisasterResponse.db` (You may rename the database name as you like, but remember to change the app/run.py file accordingly).

 ### 3. NLP and ML process
 ```
 cd models
 python train_classifier.py ../data/DisasterResponse.db classifier.pkl
 ```
-It may take a long time, and end with the trained model `classifier.pkl` (You may rename the model name as you like).
+It may take a long time, and end with the trained model `classifier.pkl` (You may rename the model name as you like, but remember to change the app/run.py file accordingly).

 ### 4. Run the Flask Server
 ```